php-fig/fig-standards/proposed/http-message.md

      * This method MUST retain the state of the current instance, and return
      * an instance that contains the specified path.
      *
-     * The path MUST be prefixed with "/"; if not, the implementation MAY
+     * The path can either be empty or absolute (starting with a slash) or
-     * provide the prefix itself.
+     * rootless (not starting with a slash).
+Implementations MUST support all
+     * three syntaxes.
      *
-     * An empty path value is equivalent to removing the path.
+     * Users can provide the path both in encoded as well as decoded form.
+     * Implementations ensure the correct encoding as outlined in getPath().
      *
      * @param string $path The path to use with the new instance.
      * @return self A new instance with the specified path.